Earth Notes: A Workshop on Energy Data Best Practice (2019)Updated 2023-11-22.

 What does discoverable mean?
 Really difficult to know what that is or should be or do it uniformly.
-A start would be to have an obvious point of contact within each org to access to data.
+A start would be to have an obvious point of contact within each organisation to access to data.
 Just agreeing an ontology is a nightmare.
 But getting it entirely automatable without a human in the loop is be magic.
 (Queryable like the HTTP Archive?)
 A place like the UK Data Archive is a good place go to find static data sets now.
 A Data Provision Officer?
 How far does the automation need to go?
 Note static and updating data sets, eg static may be as simple as a CSV dump.

 On metadata: can someone other than the data owner edit/fix the metadata?
 Eg an editable wiki that fronts the real data set.
 Implies space for official metadata from the owner, and the 'community' edition.
 Applies to structural and descriptive.
 May be a good idea to centralise and standardise.
 Or may mean things never happen.
-For big orgs that have data, but no time to curate, they can dump it out, and have someone else mark it up / add metadata.
+For big organisations that have data, but no time to curate, they can dump it out, and have someone else mark it up / add metadata.

 Good practice point: always publish units!